kmphua/WeatherApp/README.md

 ## Features
 List of features:
-* Show a list of locations that the user has bookmarked previously
+* Show a list of bookmarked locations
-* Show a way to remove locations from the list
 * Add locations by placing a pin on map
+* Delete locations from the list by long press
 * Show today's forecast for a location
 * Show 5-day forecast for a location
 * Help screen